Superyacht carrying 8,000 litres of fuel sinks after going up in flames in Devon

 Officers evacuated a nearby beach and roads, with one witness describing the blaze as “like a fireball”.

-Police said the cause of the fire is currently being treated as unexplained.
+Police said the cause of the fire is being treated as unexplained and inquiries are ongoing.

 By around 6pm, the fire was out and crews were working on damping down the pier, a DSFRS spokesperson said.